Realityloop/ace_editor/README.txt

 2. Extract and place the contents of the zip file under sites/all/libraries so that the ace.js is located at sites/all/libraries/ace/src/ace.js
 3. Copy the module's directory to your modules directory and activate the module in Drupal.
+4. Select what text formats to use with the editor at 'admin/config/content/ace-editor'.
+5. Enjoy!